 A Remedy in Case of Disagreement

 Businesses also require commercial cleaning contracts to protect themselves from liability due to the cleaning services.
-For example, the cleaning contract should limit the business’s liability if a member of the cleaning staff is injured on the job, or if the cleaning service creates a hazard that injures a third party.
+For example, the cleaning contract should limit the business’s liability if a cleaning staff member is injured on the job or if the cleaning service creates a hazard that injures a third party.

 Compensation for Damage

 The contract should explain what happens if the cleaning service damages something while cleaning.
-Depending on the type of item, the value of the item, and how the damage occurred, the cleaning service may be required to pay for
+Depending on the item type, the item’s value, and how the damage occurred, the cleaning service may be required to pay for any damaged items.

 Confidence in the Cleaning Company’s Professionalism